URL Path Strategy

 rewrites to

-cause all URLs to be rewritten to index.html
+cause all URLs to be rewritten to index.html.

 If you'd like to test your release build locally before publishing, and get that

-feature, you can use flutter run
+cool redirect to index.html feature, you can use flutter run itself:

 $ flutter run -d chrome --release lib/url_strategy.dart

-Note that you have to run this command from a place where flutter run
+Note that you have to run this command from a place where flutter run can find

-the web/index.html
+the web/index.html file.

 Of course, any local web server that can be configured to redirect all traffic

-will do, e.g.
+to index.html will do, e.g.

 live-server.